avansinformatica/I1.1-Programmeren-Lesmateriaal/subjects/code-layout2/index.md

+---
+layout: default
+title: Instructions on code-writing and problem solving
+meta: Put extra info here, like if there any subjects required for this subject
+todo: what should be improved in this chapter
+---
+{% include licence.md %}
+---
 ## 20. Instructions on code-writing and problem solving

 Two of the leading software developers, *Martin Fowler* and *Kent Beck* have said in the book *Refactoring: Improving the Design of Existing Code* that: